 No Products in the Cart

 With the surface suitably prepared, you can start to install the underlay.
 Unroll the underlay from wall to wall and trim using a sharp knife.
 Make sure that edges meet but don’t overlap as this will result in an uneven surface.
 If you are using a damp-proof membrane however, you will need an overlap.
-Around pipes it’s recommended that you leave a 10mm gap.
+Around the pipes it’s recommended that you leave a 10mm gap.

 There are many diverse types of underlay that work with laminates including:

 The purpose of acoustic underlays is to reduce the transfer of sound through the floor making it a great option for upstairs.